Home โ€บ Products โ€บ Wet Collectors

 Controls: VFD with Intelli-Touch

-After-Filtration: Dual A-frame filters for safe air return
+After-Filtration: Dual A-frame + MERV 16 rinsable, safe air return

 Aluminum Grinding & Machining

-The most common combustible metal dust application.
-Aluminum dust is reactive and can ignite inside dry collectors.
-Wet collection is required under NFPA 660.
+The most common combustible metal job there is.
+Aluminum dust is reactive and can light off inside a dry collector.
+NFPA 660 requires wet collection for it.

 Titanium Processing

-Grinding, deburring, and machining titanium for aerospace and medical device manufacturing.
-Titanium dust is highly combustible and requires wet collection.
+Grinding, deburring, and machining titanium for aerospace and medical work.
+Titanium dust is highly combustible and needs wet collection.

 Magnesium & Zirconium

-Among the most reactive metal dusts in industrial settings.
-Magnesium dust can ignite spontaneously at low concentrations.
-Wet collection is the only safe method.
+About the most reactive metal dusts you’ll run into.
+Magnesium can ignite on its own at low concentrations.
+Wet collection is the only safe way to handle it.

 Buffing & Polishing